rmglennon/fun-with-gifs/README.md

 _Note: This was created for UC Berkeley Extension coding bootcamp as GifTastic in week four._

-_Data attribution: Powered By GIPHY_
+_Data attribution: Powered By GIPHY._